 Using vague language

 The entire purpose of a will is to specify your wishes as they pertain to your property.
 To achieve this objective, you need to use phrasing that is as specific as possible.
 Ambiguity is the best way to ensure that your will can be challenged and disregarded.
-Clearly indicating the parameters of your wishes, on the other hand, will leave little room for challenging or misinterpretation.
+Clearly indicating the parameters of your wishes, on the other hand, will leave little room for challenge or misinterpretation.